electric-cloud-community/EC-SingleSignOnConfigurator/README.md

 ## Building the plugin

-> **_NOTE:_** This is plugin has not been updated for sometime, and requires many legacy version libraries.
+> **_NOTE:_** This plugin has not been updated for sometime, and requires many legacy version libraries.
 To build the plugin, you must have these required libraries installed.
 > The most feasible option to continue using this plugin is to use the precompiled [EC-SingleSignOnConfigurator.jar](https://github.com/electric-cloud-community/EC-SingleSignOnConfigurator/blob/main/EC-SingleSignOnConfigurator.jar) in the root of this repository.

 Run `./gradlew` to compile the plugin.